Work and Wellbeing (Sussex)

 To best protect the safety of our clients and staff, we have changed the way our support is provided by our service, to adhere to the Government’s advice on social distancing and infection control.

 In place of face-to-face support, over the past few months, our teams have been supporting clients over the phone and through online means.

-As transmission of the virus has started to reduce and lockdown measures have been lifted, alongside SPFT, we are now starting to plan how we could resume some level of face-to-face support for our clients.
+Alongside SPFT, we are currently planning how we could resume some level of face-to-face support for our clients.

 In addition, we are talking to our clients and teams to ensure their needs, safety and wellbeing are prioritised.

 As and when there are any changes to the support we provide, we will update this page.

 In the meantime, if you have any urgent questions about your support, or have a new enquiry about our service, please contact us via phone or email using the contact details at the bottom of this page.